AdesisNetlife/yawds/README.md

 ## Packages

-By default, the following packages will be installed on the provisioning process
+By default, the following packages will be installed in the provisioning process

 - bower@latest
 - yeoman@latest